phetsims/natural-selection/doc/implementation-notes.md

 This section provides a quick overview of the model.

 The main model class is [NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js).
-It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see [SimulationMode](https://github.com/phetsims/natural-selection/blob/master/js/common/model/SimulationMode.js)).
+It manages how the sim is playing (play, pause, fast-forward) and what mode the sim is in (see [SimulationMode](https://github.com/phetsims/natural-selection/blob/master/js/common/model/SimulationMode.js)).
 Other responsibilities are delegated to other model elements.

 There are a few top-level model elements: